-As board densities on consumer-oriented handheld devices continue to get greater board designers are relying on the Z dimension in order to get more functionality in less space.
-This is being accomplished by Package on Package constructions whereby area array devices are placed on upon the next in order to marry together CPU and memory in some cases adding a co-processor to the mix.
+As board densities on consumer-oriented handheld devices continue to get greater board designers are relying on the Z dimension in order to get more functionality and design flexibility in less space.
+This is being accomplished by Package on Package or PoP package constructions whereby area array devices are placed on upon the next.
+This construction marries the CPU and memory together in some cases adding a third layer in terms of a co-processor to the mix.
 These packages tend to be high IO count, fine pitch very thin packages.

 The challenges of reworking such a construction are several.
 Due to the thin size of the substrates these packages are prone to warping under the thermal stresses of the reflow cycle.
 In addition, they are difficult to inspect as their stacked nature makes it challenging to “see” via XRAY simple problems such as shorts.
-To add a further challenge many times these packages are underfilled meaning the removal of the device closest to the PCB has a high likelihood of being damaged upon removal.
+To add a further challenge many times these packages are underfilled meaning the removal of the device closest to the component being reworked or underneath the package being reworked has a high likelihood of being damaged upon removal.

 - Materials suppliers